IndigoUnited/js-dejavu/README.md

 * Firefox (3.6+?)
 * Opera (9+?)
 * Node.js and Rhino

-Even though only modern JavaScript engines support some features, like protected/private visibility through `Object.defineProperty`, `dejavu` provides fallback mechanisms that enforce these restrictions.

 Since the regular build is compatible with CommonJS modules, it works well with [Node.js](http://nodejs.org/) and